fingerskier/manthra/README.md

 # Manthra

+Hypocrites do the devil's drudgery in Christ's livery.
+  Matthew Henry

 I heard God's call and I'm pretty sure he was talking to the guy behind me;
 but I'm going to go ahead and do what He said just in case.